-To access your stored files remotely, you need to use either a WebDAV or FTP client.
+To access your stored files remotely, you need to use a WebDAV client.

 How to set up WebDAV